kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 75: May 15, 2020

+**Today's Progress**: I finally got back to my Udemy course.
+I worked on section 2 of the Angular - The Complete Guide 2020.
+I reviewed databinding, event binding and a little bit of directives.

+**Thoughts**: I want to work on projects but today it was easier to make progress in my Udemy course.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-the-complete-guide-2020/commit/95a91c0bd14e7b866597a38f4b68d6976f06db5e)

+---

 ### Day 74: May 14, 2020

 **Today's Progress**: I worked on my portfolio once more.
 I fixed the css and now the footer and the compnents are being displayed properly.
 I need to find some references to see what I want to add to my portfolio website.